ASSERT-KTH/SelfAPR/README.md

 ## Go to the perturbation_model folder to check the source code and build the model:

 ##### We upload the build jar package on Zenodo.
-Download the jar file and execute it as
+Download the jar file and execute it as below.
 ```
 https://doi.org/10.5281/zenodo.6582348
 java -jar ./perturbation_model/target/perturbation-0.0.1-SNAPSHOT-jar-with-dependencies.jar Your/JAVA/FILE/PATH Options=SelfAPR|BugLab|test